seeusman1/Thesis-rvex-rewrite/README.md

 If necessary, the grlib platforms can be simulated using:

     $ cd platform/ml605-<platform name>
-    # source Modelsim environment script
+    # make sure that Modelsim is in $PATH
-    # source Xilinx ISE 14.7 or Vivado environment script
+    # source Xilinx ISE 14.7 or Vivado environment script (settings64.sh)
     $ make sim-<test program name>

 After the first run, the following should also work (it's a little bit faster):

     $ make resim-<test program name>

-This will eventually open modelsim.
+This will eventually open Modelsim.
 The simulation itself works a little bit different between the three platforms. ml605-grlib simulates everything down to the DDR controller. ml605-grlib-bare and ml605-doom have slightly modified DDR controllers however, which do not seem to work with the existing simulation